Ooma (NYSE:OOMA) Updates FY 2023 Earnings Guidance

 Ooma (NYSE:OOMA – Get Rating) issued an update on its FY 2023 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $0.330-$0.410 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.490.
 The company issued revenue guidance of $209.50 million-$212.50 million, compared to the consensus revenue estimate of $209.16 million.Ooma also updated its Q1 2023 guidance to $0.090-$0.110 EPS.

-Ooma (NYSE:OOMA – Get Rating) last released its quarterly earnings results on Thursday, March 3rd.
-The technology company reported $0.13 earnings per share for the quarter, topping the consensus estimate of ($0.02) by $0.15.
-Ooma had a negative net margin of 1.21% and a negative return on equity of 2.14%.
-During the same quarter in the previous year, the firm earned ($0.02) EPS.
-On average, equities analysts predict that Ooma will post -0.03 EPS for the current fiscal year.

-A number of institutional investors have recently bought and sold shares of OOMA.
-Royal Bank of Canada increased its holdings in Ooma by 8.6% during the 2nd quarter.
-Royal Bank of Canada now owns 9,317 shares of the technology company’s stock worth $176,000 after acquiring an additional 737 shares during the period.
-Morgan Stanley increased its holdings in Ooma by 587.9% during the 2nd quarter.
-Morgan Stanley now owns 273,701 shares of the technology company’s stock worth $5,161,000 after acquiring an additional 233,915 shares during the period.
-Citadel Advisors LLC bought a new stake in Ooma during the 3rd quarter worth approximately $298,000.
-Millennium Management LLC increased its holdings in Ooma by 4.2% during the 3rd quarter.
-Millennium Management LLC now owns 67,594 shares of the technology company’s stock worth $1,258,000 after acquiring an additional 2,715 shares during the period.
-Finally, UBS Group AG increased its holdings in Ooma by 11.2% during the 3rd quarter.
-UBS Group AG now owns 9,111 shares of the technology company’s stock worth $169,000 after acquiring an additional 921 shares during the period.
-85.56% of the stock is currently owned by institutional investors and hedge funds.
+Several institutional investors and hedge funds have recently bought and sold shares of the company.
+Norges Bank bought a new position in shares of Ooma during the 4th quarter valued at about $774,000.
+Barclays PLC lifted its position in Ooma by 61.1% in the 4th quarter.
+Barclays PLC now owns 45,460 shares of the technology company’s stock worth $929,000 after buying an additional 17,240 shares during the last quarter.
+BlackRock Inc. boosted its stake in Ooma by 4.4% in the fourth quarter.
+BlackRock Inc. now owns 1,853,807 shares of the technology company’s stock worth $37,891,000 after buying an additional 77,660 shares in the last quarter.
+Deutsche Bank AG grew its position in Ooma by 2.1% during the fourth quarter.
+Deutsche Bank AG now owns 28,676 shares of the technology company’s stock valued at $586,000 after acquiring an additional 597 shares during the last quarter.
+Finally, Parametric Portfolio Associates LLC raised its stake in shares of Ooma by 14.5% during the fourth quarter.
+Parametric Portfolio Associates LLC now owns 24,880 shares of the technology company’s stock worth $509,000 after acquiring an additional 3,145 shares in the last quarter.
+Hedge funds and other institutional investors own 85.56% of the company’s stock.

 Ooma Company Profile (Get Rating)